 Memorable Manitobans: Alice Evelyn Brown (1916-2011)

-Born at Souris on 20 September 1916, the first child of Guy Hetherington and Agnes Burnett, members of early pioneering families of the Souris and Glenwood districts.
+Born at Souris on 20 September 1916, the first child of Agnes Burnett (1890-1959) and Evelyn Guy Hetherington, her family members were among early pioneers of the Souris and Glenwood districts.
 Her interest in local history was stimulated at an early age when she joined her father and his friends searching the banks of the Souris River in a southwesterly direction for traces of the remains of old fur trading posts.

 After her husband finished military service with the British Commonwealth Air Training Plan at Rivers, they moved to Winnipeg in 1945 where she attended United College and the University of Manitoba.
-She taught at several Winnipeg schools, including Balmoral Hall, Clifton School (1955-1957), Principal Sparling School (1957-1960), and Gordon Bell High School.
+She taught at several Winnipeg schools, including Balmoral Hall (?-?), Clifton School (1955-1957), Principal Sparling School (1957-1960), and Gordon Bell High School (1960-1964).
 In 1968, she received a Masters degree in Library Science from the University of Western Michigan.
 She became Library Supervisor for the St. James Assiniboia School Division, a position she held until retirement in 1982.

 Her articles for the Manitoba Historical Society: